soulsoiledit/geode-finder/README.md

 (WIP)

 ### Cargo

-(WIP)
+This guide assumes that you already have Rust and the Cargo toolchain installed and working.

+1. Use `cargo build --release` to compile the program.

+2. The executable will be located in the `target/release` directory.

 ## Usage

-0. This guide currently assumes that you have a working Rust tool chain with Cargo and some knowledge of modifying Rust code.

-2. Compile the binary with `cargo build --release`.
-The executable will be located in the `target/releases` directory.

-1. Use the `--help` argument to see a list of arguments you can modify such as game version, seed, search radius, geode threshold and budding amethyst threshold.
-The geode threshold and budding amethyst threshold will need to be set depending on your search radius, but good defaults for 10,000 chunk search radius are a geode threshold of 26-27 and a budding amethyst threshold of 1000.
+1. To see a list of all available arguments and defaults, run the executable with the `--help` argument.
+The defaults are helpful to minimize the amount of searching done.

+2. Set the variables accordingly and run the program (`./geode-finder`):
+- `--seed`: the seed of the world that you want to search in (default: 177013)
+- `--search-radius`: the radius of chunks to search through (default: 10000)
+- `--geode-threshold`: the minimum number of geodes in random tick range (default: 26)
+- `--budding-threshold`: the minimum number of budding amethyst in random tick range (default: 1000)
+- `--game-version`: the game version to use (1.18 or 1.17)

+3. The program will produce a list of coordinates of the center chunks of each valid location.

+4. If you have Carpet mod installed, I've included a helper script to facilitate world pregeneration.
+Copy the list of valid geode locations to `[worldname]/scripts/shared/geodes.txt` and place `geodegen.sc` inside the `[worldname]/scripts` directory.
+Load the script and begin the search with `/geodegen`.

+5. You can now use the region files from your world in this [Geode AFK Spot Finder](https://russellsprouts.github.io/minecraft-amethyst-tool/) tool to obtain the best locations.

 ## Todo

 - [x] Add user input and CLI arguments
 - [x] Add support for 1.17
-- [ ] Publish executables for Linux and Windows
+- [x] Publish executables for Linux and Windows
 - [x] Create variables for custom geode feature configuration
 - [x] Improve search algorithm for geode search to minimize repeated checks
-- [ ] Add carpet script for automating world generation
+- [x] Add carpet script for automating world generation

 ## Credits